 By no means is this list exhaustive.
-But that is good.
-The principle has room to fit all areas of your life, and the core idea of self-renunciation becomes the way your spirit operates.
+But you know that maybe good.
+The principle then has the room to fit all areas of your life–the core idea of self-renunciation becomes the way your spirit operates.
 We deny ourselves so real life can begin.

 There can be no resurrection power unless there is crucifixion weakness.

 We must go to the cross daily in order to find our life.
 That is the way.
 “This is a trustworthy saying: If we die with him we will also live with him.”